sfabbro/canfar.github.io/docs/quick_start_en.md

 ### Connect to the VM

 After launching the VM you are returned to the **Instances** window.
-You can check the VM status once booted by clicking on its name (the **Console** tab of this window provides a basic console in which you can monitor the boot process).
+You can check the VM status once booted by clicking on its name, wait for the power state to say **Running**.
 Before being able to ssh to your instance, you will need to attach the public IP address to it.

 * Select **Associate Floating IP** from the **More** pull-down menu.